alexnathanson/hackedradiotrigger/README.md

 # hackedradiotrigger

+I'm in the process of moving all of this info into a more git-friendly format, with specific code docs and higher res schematics.

 Micro-controller controlled radio trigger

 This project was originally designed as a wireless security alarm for a toilet seat (a surreal work assignment).
 The idea was that the alarm would go off whenever the toilet seat was lifted up.
 It’s based on hacking a radio trigger for a camera flash.
 The goal was to make the transmitter element as small, energy efficient, and water resistant as possible, while still allowing the battery to be changed easily.